Review: Marriott Bonvoy Boundless Credit Card from Chase

 The Bottom Line

 The 6X Bonus points you get are in addition to any Base points for being a member.
 So the higher you can raise your status, the more value you’ll get from this card.
-If you like staying at Marriott Bonvoy properties, the 100,000 bonus points from the introductory offer should take you pretty far.
+If you like staying at Marriott Bonvoy properties, the introductory offer should take you pretty far.

 Read up on all the benefits, and take advantage of them whenever possible to get discounts, room upgrades, and insurance for your purchases and trips.
 For some travelers, perks like the Free Night Award and Silver Elite status might make this card worth the cost all on their own.